AgonConsole8/agon-docs/docs/vdp/System-Commands.md

 Commands beginning with `VDU 23, 0, &89` are reserved for mouse control, and are implemented from VDP 1.04 onwards.

-### `VDU 23, 0, &89, 0`: Enable the mouse
+### `VDU 23, 0, &89, 0`: Enable the mouse {#enable-mouse}

-Enables the mouse cursor, and will start sending mouse data packets to MOS.
+Enables the mouse.

+If this command is successful then the currently selected mouse cursor will be shown on the screen, and mouse movements will result in mouse update information being sent to MOS.
+On first enabling the mouse the default mouse cursor will be shown.

 If there is no mouse connected then this command will have no effect.